Marketing for Neos

 Berit will take over the Neos and Flow part, Ben will write to the TYPO3 core team.

-#1 Updated by Ben van 't Ende almost 6 years ago
+#1 Updated by Ben van 't Ende about 6 years ago

 Sacha has the initiative to write an article about Neos: